Drawing tens of thousands from all over the world

 How important is that for IBC?

 Amsterdam is a fantastic city.
 It’s like a big village, it’s got a fantastic atmosphere.
-Our heart is in Amsterdam, as of this year we’ve been there for 20 years and we’ve got good relationships.
+Our heart is in Amsterdam and we’ve got good relationships.
 It is important that we keep our business head in alignment, and that just requires an open conversation, which is very easy to have in Amsterdam.”

 How important is it to be able to work with a host city?